Keingz7/Keingz-RSDKv4-Decompilation-Mods/README.md

 # Keingz's RSDKv4 Decompilation Mods
-- Here you can see my Sonic the Hedgehog (2013) and Sonic the Hedgehog 2 (2013) mods.
+- Here you can see my Sonic 1 & Sonic 2 mods.
 - Please note that you must have the game, along with the decompilation to be able to use the mods.
 - You can get official releases of Sonic 1 & Sonic 2 from:
   * Windows